paldepind/flyd/README.md

 ```

 Note that the stream that logs the responses from the server should only be called
-after an actual response has been recieved (otherwise `responses()` whould return
+after an actual response has been received (otherwise `responses()` would return
 `undefined`).
-Fortunately a streams body will not be called before all of its declared
+Fortunately a stream's body will not be called before all of its declared
-streams has recieved a value (this behaviour can be cirumvented with
+streams has received a value (this behaviour can be circumvented with
 [flyd.immediate](#flydimmediatestream)).

 ### Using promises for asynchronous operations

 Flyd has inbuilt support for promises.
-Similairly to how a promise can never be
+Similarly to how a promise can never be
 resolved with a promise, a promise can never flow down a stream.
 Instead the
 fulfilled value of the promise will be sent down the stream.